What if one parent wants to relocate?

 It is not at all uncommon for one (or both parents) to wish to relocate after a separation.
-These cases can be difficult to resolve with fairness to all parties involved because their very nature means a significant change to existing arrangements about children.
+If the relocation will not affect existing or proposed arrangements for children, it is less problematic.
+When it will affect those arrangements, these cases can be difficult to resolve with fairness to all parties involved.

-- Each parent's attitude to the other parent – e.g. where there is evidence of an unwillingness on one parent’s behalf to facilitate the child's relationship with the other parent this can weighed against them
+- Each parent's attitude to the other parent (for example, where there is evidence of an unwillingness on one parent’s behalf to facilitate the child's relationship with the other parent this can weigh against them)

-- The willingness of others (e.g. extended family, parent’s new partners) to facilitate the child's relationship with the other parent
+- The willingness of others (for example, extended family, parent’s new partners) to facilitate the child's relationship with the other parent

 - The relationship the child has with siblings, half-siblings or other family members and how that would be affected by the proposed relocation